April 9, 2021

 Dear School Community,

-We are working closely with District Health Department #10 to identify Close Contacts of these School Associated Cases.
+We are working closely with District Health Department #10 to identify Close Contacts of this School Associated Case.
 Any students or staff that have been identified as a close contact will be notified by the health department and/or Mason County Central Schools as a part of the COVID-19 investigation process.
 Please answer the phone if the health department or MCC Schools calls you, as a contact tracer may be trying to reach you with important information.

+Thank you for understanding that, due to medical privacy laws, we are not able to release the names of the individuals with COVID-19.
+We will continue to communicate changes and updates with you.
 With your help, we believe we can maintain a safe environment while also providing quality education.
 If you have any questions, contact District Health Department #10 at 231-845-7381.
 For answers to your COVID-19 questions, please call the Michigan Department of Health and Human Services COVID-19 Hotline at 888-535-6136 or visit Michigan.gov/coronavirus.

 Sincerely,